jirkapinkas/example-contact-form/README.md

 <p>
 	<strong>Important notice!</strong> This project is without Spring,
 	which would make configuration and service layer much more easier, but it would also increase basic knowledge at my trainings.
+This example is an entry-level example, so don't expect perfect Java EE architecture (it isn't) :-)
 </p>

 <p>This project contains embedded HSQL database, which destroys all